rciam/simplesamlphp-module-themevanilla/README.md

 `themevanilla/www/resources/css`

 You can change the settings of this theme from the files:
-* `themevanilla/www/resources/sass/_settings.scss`
-  There you will see the following variables:
+* `themevanilla/www/resources/sass/_settings.scss`: Here you will see the following variables:
   - $btn-action: background color of primary button
   - $btn-warning: background color of warning button
   - $footer-bg: footer background color